VIJAYWHAT/vijaywhat.github.io/content/vj.md

 To address technical debt and keep our codebase up-to-date, we implemented these steps:

-**Automated Dependency Updates:** We use the Maven Versions plugin with its “Upgrade” goal.
-It checks for the latest versions of our dependencies.
-If it finds updates, it creates a backup file named pom.xml.versionsBackup and updates the pom.xml file with the new versions.
+**Automated Dependency Updates:** We use the Maven Versions plugin with the goal of “Upgrade”.
+This tool scans our project and checks for the latest versions of all our dependencies.
+If it finds any updates, it automatically updates the pom.xml file and creates a backup called pom.xml.versionsBackup.
+This way, we’re always aware of the latest updates and can act on them immediately.”

 ```
 mvn versions:update-parent versions:update-properties
 ```

-**Build Failure on Pending Upgrades:** To enforce these updates, we use the Maven Enforcer plugin.
-It checks for the existence of the pom.xml.versionsBackup file.
-If this file is found, indicating pending upgrades, the build will fail.
-This ensures updates are addressed promptly.
+**Build Failure on Pending Upgrades:**

+To enforce these updates, we use the Maven Enforcer plugin.
+It checks for the backup file if the backup file pom.xml.versionsBackup is found, it means there are pending updates.
+In this case, the build process fails.
+This forces us to address the updates right away”

 ```
 mvn clean package
 ```

-**To manage exceptions:** Allow specific dependencies to be excluded from upgrades when necessary, we can configure exclusions.
-This flexibility ensures critical or incompatible updates can be managed without stopping the entire upgrade process.
+**Managing Exceptions:**

+“Of course, there are times when certain updates need to be excluded — Maybe due to cause issues or are critical to our project.
+To handle this, we’ve set up a way to skip these specific updates without affecting the rest of the process.
+This ensures that we can still keep our codebase up-to-date while dealing with any special cases separately.”